yarelm/blog/content/post/ai-first-engineering-culture.md

 Why is that claim not enough to move the needle?

+Because productivity claims don't address what skeptics actually care about: quality and maintainability.

 In every org, there are the "**AI skeptical**" engineers.

 These are usually the more senior folks, and often those that tend to be more technical than others.